-- Check the fuel tank breather hose connection. - Check the fuel tank breather hose for cracks or damage, and replace it if damaged. - Make sure that the fuel tank breather hose is not blocked, and clean it if necessary.
+Check the fuel tank breather hose connection.

+- Check the fuel tank breather hose for cracks or damage, and replace it if damaged. - Make sure that the end of the fuel tank breather hose is not blocked, and clean it if necessary.